 are designed to help patients who lack the strength or muscle control to rise to a standing position from a bed, wheelchair, chair, or commode.
 They use straps, vests, or belts (as opposed to slings) positioned around the patient's back usually fitting under their arms.
 They are therefore technically not "sling lifts" which are used for vertical patient transfer.
 Sit-to-stand lifts fix the patient legs in position exerting pressure on the patient's caves as the belt or strap is tightened by the lift mechanism.
 This tightening gradually moves the patient's body diagonally into a standing position.
 Standing is medically beneficial to reduce conditions such as osteoporosis which can occur when a disabled patient's bones weaken over time because they are no longer used support the patient's weight.

-Sit-to-stand devices are designed to transfer a patient between two seating surfaces.
+Sit-to-stand patient lifts are designed to transfer a patient between two seating surfaces.
 These include surfaces such as a commode, shower or transfer bench

 , wheelchair, chair, and bedside or mattress.
 The physical demands required to transfer a patient using a sit-to-stand device are significantly less than manually performing a stand-and-pivot transfer thus decreasing the chances of caregiver back or shoulder overexertion injuries.
 Since sit-to-stand lifts typically have a smaller base than floor sling lifts, they can more easily fit and maneuver a patient into tight spaces such as bath and shower rooms.
 Ocelco has both types of patient lifts for sale below.